Czech cable car crashes to ground, kills one | DW | 31.10.2021

 "Fortunately, the other cabin stayed in its normal place.
 Some 15 people were evacuated.
 They should be without injuries, just suffered mental shock," Georgiev added.

+The fire brigade rescued the tourists from the second cabin, which was located at 15 meters above the ground.
+Psychological counsellors treated them for shock after the ordeal.

+TV station CT online reported that the cabin fell from a height of 30 meters before crumpling onto the side of the mountain.

-The television station said the cable car operators, Czech Railways, were going close the cable car down for maintenance on Monday.
+The cause of the accident was unclear, but the CTK Czech news agency said the cable car operators, Czech Railways, were going close the cable car down for maintenance on Monday.

+Czech TV station CT24 said that when the first cabin crashed down it caused the second cabin to move downhill on the well anchored cable.

 Opened in 1933 and reconstructed in the 1970s, the cable car service was reopened in 1975.